Is There Any Way to Get Them Removed Quickly?

 Other more serious types of more credit infringement may stay on your history for up to seven years, including certain types of bankruptcy.

 That five year rule applies to most minor credit infringements.
 The two notable exceptions are court writs, which stay on your history for four years and “clearouts”, which stay for seven years.
-A clearout is a more serious credit infringement where the individual owes a debt to a credit provider but has left, or appears to have left their last address without paying meeting the debt and without providing the credit provider with their new address.
+A clearout is a more serious credit infringement where the individual owes a debt to a credit provider but has left, or appears to have left, their last address without paying meeting the debt.
+Without providing the credit provider with their new address.

 Other more serious types of credit infringements may stay on your history for up to seven years, including certain types of bankruptcy.
 Read more about whether you can get a loan if declared bankrupt.